mongoosastic/mongoosastic/README.md

 Options are:

 * `index` - the index in Elasticsearch to use.
 Defaults to the pluralization of the model name.
 * `type`  - the type this model represents in Elasticsearch.
 Defaults to the model name.
+* `esClient` - an existing Elasticsearch `Client` instance.
+* `hosts` - an array hosts Elasticsearch is running on.
 * `host` - the host Elasticsearch is running on
 * `port` - the port Elasticsearch is running on
 * `auth` - the authentication needed to reach Elasticsearch server.
 In the standard format of 'username:password'